 - 60 g (1/4 cup) water

-Tip: Looking for a warm spot?
-Place your starter on a cookie sheet inside the oven (turned off) with the light on for a few hours (but not overnight- it might become too warm).
+Temperature Tips: Temperature is very important.
+If it’s too cold, your starter won’t rise and the process will take longer.
+Consider the following tips if you’re looking for a warm, 75 F spot.
+Place your starter on a cookie sheet inside the oven (turned off) with the light on for a only few hours to give it a boost (please don’t leave it there overnight- the environment will become too warm).
+Monitor the temperature with an oven thermometer.
 You can also use a proofing box set to your desired temperature, or a microwave with the door ajar and the light on.

 Day 2: Got Bubbles?